PartSAM: A Scalable Promptable Part Segmentation Model Trained on Native 3D Data: Method

 Unlike the clustering-based methods~\citep{yang2024sampart3d,liu2025partfield}, the prompt-guided decoder directly produces segmentation masks explicitly controlled by user prompts, enabling flexible interactive or automatic segmentation during inference.
 Specifically, it maps user prompt points $P_{prompt}$ and input embeddings $F_c$ to a binary segmentation mask $M_{out}$.
 Prompt points are first encoded into embeddings $F_p$ by sampling features from the continuous feature field and combining them with position embeddings.
 For multi-round interactions, mask logits from previous rounds are incorporated as additional prompts and directly added to $F_c$ to refine the predictions.

 For mask decoding, two special tokens are introduced: an output token $T_{out}$ that generates segmentation masks, and an IoU token $T_{iou}$ that estimates mask quality.
-These tokens, together with the prompt embeddings $F_p$, are concatenated and attend bidirectionally to the patch embeddings $F_c$:
+These tokens, together with the prompt embeddings $F_p$, are concatenated and attend bidirectionally to the patch embeddings $F_c$ using a two-way transformer~\citep{sam1}:

 The refined embeddings $F_c'$ are upsampled to the input resolution using distance-based interpolation.
 Mask logits are subsequently computed through a point-wise dot product between the upsampled embeddings and the refined output token $T_{out}'$.
 Per-point foreground probabilities are then obtained by applying a sigmoid function, and the final binary mask $M_{out}$ is generated by thresholding these probabilities.